jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 ## Grading

-60% Course Project (built-upon throughout the semester)
+50% Course Project (built-upon throughout the semester)

 - Checkpoints: 10%

 - Presentation: 15%

-- Final Deliverable: 35%
+- Final Deliverable: 25%

-- See project guidelines for more details and actual grade breakdown
+- See project guidelines for more details and actual point breakdown

 20% Additional Exercises (weekly)